 On the Errors tab you can filter the segments in which errors have been detected.

 To eliminate the most serious errors, check the Critical box to view segments with errors for which the action Require error correction has been chosen in the project quality assurance settings.
-A segment with such errors cannot be confirmed, therefore they must be corrected.
+A segment with such errors cannot be confirmed, therefore it must be corrected.

-Keep in mind that if on the Segment Status tab you selected the filter Confirmed, segments with critical errors will not be identified.
+Note: If on the Segment Status tab you selected the filter Confirmed, segments with critical errors will not be identified.

 Also, keep in mind that filters for segments with errors ignore errors that have been disabled in the quality assurance settings for the project (these are errors, for which the Ignore errors action is selected).

 For more information on handling errors, see Quality Assurance.

 On the Source of last input tab you can filter segments by the source of their translation.

 Use 101 and 102% options to view segments into which context matches from a translation memory have been inserted.

 Select the 100% option if you want to see the segments where exact matches have been used.